What Is This All About???

 As for my hobbies, I have several.
 I started hunting a

-allows.
+schedule allows.
 You can see I keep myself fairly busy.

 That's pretty much it for me.
 If you want to discover